-A well structured sales pipeline is crucial in order to keep control of your sales process and to get insight from all your leads, opportunities and customers.
-The pipeline is a visual representation of the entire sales process.
+A well structured sales pipeline is crucial in order to keep control of your sales process and to have an overview of your leads, opportunities and customers.
+The pipeline is a visual representation of the sales process.
 You can track all of your sales opportunities, from the beginning to the end of their life cycle, either as a win, or as a loss.
 Go to the pipeline by clicking on the Sales drop down menu at the top, then clicking on My Pipeline.

 Each stage refers to a specific step in the sales cycle and specifically the sale-readiness of your potential customer.
 The number of stages in the sales funnel varies from one company to another.
 An example of a sales funnel will contain the following stages: New, Qualified, Proposition, Negotiation, Won, Lost.
 You can choose to use these steps, or customize them to fit your business.

 Each stage can be moved around the sales pipeline simply by clicking on them and dragging them to a new stage in the pipeline.
 Stages are typically oriented from left to right, with the lowest probability of a successful sale on the left, and the highest probability on the right.

 You can also customize each stage by moving over its title, and when the hidden gear icon appears, clicking on it.
 You can “Fold” the stage, to hide its contents from view, or “Delete” it entirely.
 Let’s click “Edit” to see a few other options for a stage.

 We can change the stage name, change the sales team for that stage, choose if the stage will be folded, with its contents hidden by default, and change the probability of a successful sale for opportunities within that stage.
 We can also add notes within the Requirements section, where we can describe the opportunities that belong in this stage.